Updated on April 15, 2019

 These good practices protect the health of the farmers and workers, and also consumers, as they ensure residue levels of pesticides in the final product are reduced.

 Just as importantly, the UTZ requirements also ensure that the environment is protected.
 For example, there are strict rules that protect biodiversity and prevent the contamination of soil and water resources.
 Here you can think of the implementation of buffer zones next to water streams.

-This approach makes UTZ different from the Organic sustainability standard, which is focused on completely eliminating synthetic pesticides.
-UTZ aims to have a holistic approach in which sustainability not only depends on environmental criteria, but also includes aspects such as working conditions, gender inclusiveness, and tackling child labor.
-More and more farmers are combining the UTZ and Organic certifications; in fact, almost 30% of UTZ certified tea farmers say they are also Organic certified.
+This approach makes the UTZ program different from the Organic sustainability standard, which is focused on completely eliminating synthetic pesticides.
+Our organization aims to have a holistic approach in which sustainability not only depends on environmental criteria, but also includes aspects such as working conditions, gender inclusiveness, and tackling child labor.
+More and more farmers are combining the UTZ program and Organic certifications; in fact, almost 30% of UTZ certified tea farmers say they are also Organic certified.
 This can bring big benefits, as it can increase market demand for their crops.

 Pesticide handling in practice

 Leo Kouassi Garçon works at the SCACEP cocoa cooperative in Côte d’Ivoire as a pesticide applicator and warehouse responsible.
 In the video below Leo explains how they handle equipment and products and talks about the training they received (4″43).

 (Please note: in case you don’t see the English subtitles, you can switch these on by clicking the button in the bottom right corner of the video.)